'Tis the season to prep your snow plow truck for winter

 3. Harnessing, air lines, and cable controls

 Deicing agents can be extremely corrosive.
-Take time to inspect wire harnesses and connectors, and verify they are corrosion free.
-Fill connectors with dielectric grease when appropriate and consider wrapping certain harnessing with high performance tape when appropriate.
+Take the time to inspect wire harnesses and connectors, and verify they are corrosion-free.
+Fill connectors with dielectric grease when appropriate and consider wrapping certain harnessing with high-performance tape when appropriate.

 Alternately, visually inspect air lines, and consider changing out old control cables.
 It’s much easier to address corrosion issues now versus the middle of winter when ice is caked on the truck.